 Michael: No, that doesn't really make any sense.
 Because you don't call them "collared" people.
 That's offensive.

 - In a slightly more subtle example, when a saying Michael's using has more than one possible phrasing, he'll often get the saying right, but use the wrong version of it, an example of which being when Michael is comforting Dwight, who had just broken up with a girl, by saying, "You don't deserve her."
-While those words can be used to mean, "You deserve better," they are usually used to mean the opposite. but the words he used are usually even though the context indicated that he meant the opposite.
+While those words can be used to mean, "You deserve better," they are usually used to mean the opposite.
 Kevin is understandably confused, though Dwight actually thanks Michael, presumably understanding Michael's intention.

 - Commonly used on 3rd Rock from the Sun.
 In one episode, Dick is outraged that Mary once posed "naked as a jaywalker".
 In another, Dick decides to be a normal human being, declaring with an absolute straight face "I am John Q. Pubic!"